YohannesSugihartono/first-github-repository/README.md

-# SumtingNyu
+# First GitHub Repository

-First GitHub Project
+Have a nice try